ebezzam/frius/README.md

 <sup>1</sup>Signal Processing Laboratory 5 ([LTS5](https://lts5www.epfl.ch/)) at [EPFL](http://www.epfl.ch).
 <sup>2</sup>Audiovisual Communications Laboratory ([LCAV](http://lcav.epfl.ch)) at [EPFL](http://www.epfl.ch).

-Questions/comments can be directed to: `eric[dot]bezzam[at]epfl.ch`
+The full report can be found on [Infoscience](https://infoscience.epfl.ch/record/255931?&ln=en).

+Questions/comments can be directed to: `eric[dot]bezzam[at]epfl.ch`.
 Or feel free to create an issue up top!

 ## Summary

 The initial goal of this Master thesis was to reduce the sampling and thus data rate necessary for medical ultrasound imaging.
-To this end, we investigate how recent signal processing approach with regards to [_Finite Rate of Innovation_](https://ieeexplore.ieee.org/document/1003065/) (FRI) and
+To this end, we investigate how recent signal processing approaches in [_Finite Rate of Innovation_](https://ieeexplore.ieee.org/document/1003065/) (FRI) and
 [_Euclidean Distance Matrices_](https://ieeexplore.ieee.org/document/7298562/) (EDM) can be applied to the task of ultrasound imaging and localization.

 For medical imaging, we identify a few practical limitations (e.g. sparsity under noise, zero-finding) that